alextrs/oestandards/README.md

     END.

     PROCEDURE myCheck:
-        IF NOT CAN-FIND (FIRST member) THEN
+        IF NOT CAN-FIND (FIRST bMember) THEN
             UNDO, THROW NEW Progress.Lang.AppError('Can not find member, try again', 1000).
     END.